Chapter 18 – Ideology

 We [Indians] must examine our brains, if we are not capable to lead one billion people to become the world’s third largest economy!
 (Jairam Ramesh, 2002)

-If there is going to be a ‘world democracy’ today, with each world citizen having exactly one vote, the declining Europeans had better unite with the neighboring Muslim world or else simply become irrelevant – if not to say impotent – in international politics.
-Anger, awe, fear, and the strange feeling of intimidation are relatively new to European intellectuals, but now suggested by the facts.
+If there is going to be a ‘world democracy’ today, with each world citizen having exactly one vote, the declining Europeans would have better united with the neighboring Muslim world or else simply become irrelevant – if not to say impotent – in international politics.
+Anger, awe, fear, and the strange feeling of intimidation are relative new experiences to European intellectuals, but now suggested by the facts.

-The last time European culture had been “seriously slackened to its bones” was when the Romans assimilated the Greeks around 300 years before the birth of Jesus Christ (Sisci, 2008).
-The rise of the East is now real and inevitable.
+The last time European culture had been similar “seriously slackened to its bones was when the Romans assimilated the Greeks around 300 BC” (Sisci, 2008): The rise of the East is now real and inevitable.

-But geography is also misleading if one looks at any Asian map of the world: The USA lies to the East.
-It is only natural to conclude that the only distinction between East and West that matters today, as I said before, is their different modes of thinking.
-Also, due to the declining population in the West, a number of Easterners will (voluntarily or not) immigrate – not to conquer the declining West, but to strengthen the equilibrium.
-And equilibrium it will be, for to reform either side’s civilization would mean, let us make no mistake, to discount that side’s history, beliefs, and ancestors… everything.
+As geography betrays us, on any Asian map of the world, the USA lies to the East.
+It is only natural to conclude that the only distinction between East and West that matters today, as I said before, is their different modes of thinking, and that, due to declining population in the West, a selection of Eastern people will (voluntarily or not) immigrate – not to conquer the declining West but to strengthen the equilibrium.
+And equilibrium it will be, for to reform either side’s civilization would mean, let us make no mistake, to discount that side’s history, beliefs, and ancestors… its everything.